 (Henry VI, part 3, Act III, Scene II)

-This reminds me about disability and society today: is disability personal or social, that is, does the society disable people by stigmatising and excluding them as others?
+The case of proving Richard’s able-bodiedness reminds me about critical disability studies and society today: the critical question is whether disability is simply biologial/personal or whether it is also social, that is, whether it is the society that disables people by stigmatising and excluding them as others.

 This is a Thinking Through Shakespeare blog post.
 Please comment and give the writer feedback.